OCA/connector-magento/magentoerpconnect/doc/project/contribute.rst

 connector and provides many facilities for the developers.
 It includes developer tools such as:

- * Run the unit tests on the connector / Magento connector
+ * Run the tests on the connector / Magento connector
  * Build the connector / Magento connector documentation
  * Launch the Jobs Workers (for multiprocessing)